tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 print(x)
 {% endhighlight %}

-The above code will display a random floating point value between `5` and `10`.
-If you are after a random integer, use the `int()` function.
+The above displays a random floating point value between `5` and `10`.
+If it is a random integer you seek, wrap this the `x` in an `int()` function.
 This converts the floating point to an integer by removing the decimal point and everything that follows it (effectively, rounding-down):

 {% highlight py %}
 x = random(5)